Uvalde teacher had made peace with idea she was going to die, attorney says

 "She felt alone, like she couldn't even grieve," Flanary said.
 "She second-guessed herself, like 'did I not do that?'" he added.

-The Texas Department of Public Safety later clarified that the shooter had entered instead through a door that was unlocked.
+The Texas Department of Public Safety later clarified the shooter had entered instead through an unlocked door.
 The entire experience, however, has taken a toll on her mental health, Flanary said.
 She's had to see a neurologist because "she can't stop shaking," he said.

+Flanary said investigators told Marin, "No, we watched the video, you didn't do anything wrong."

+"She heard every gunshot," he added.
+"She was in the center of it.
+She's just as much of a victim as anyone else that ... survived in there."

 While Marin has no plans to sue the school, police or school district, Flanary said, a petition was filed Thursday to depose Daniel Defense, the manufacturer of the firearm used in the attack, according to a court filing obtained by CNN.